 Outcomes of follow up

-Section F: Details of person repo orting (victim, witness or third party)
+Section F: Details of person reporting (victim, witness or third party)

-Form Completed by.

-Role:
+No No

+Form Co mpleted by:

-Date
+Role: Date

-Nata this insident may necessary ha Alba aud

-Date this incident was reported t to the dut
+Date this s incident was reported to the authority

 Police involvement:

-Does the person reporting / victin investigate? m/parents or carers / school want the Police to
+Does the person reporting / victim/parents or carers / school want the Police to investigate?

-☐ Yes □No
+Yes

-fingerprints left by the offender of ence i.e. photograph any injuries the victim has; look for or swab any areas where the suspect has touched.
-If you have to the police then please ring them and tell them immediately.
-The number is: 101.
+The police will want to collect evidence i.e. photograph any injuries the victim has; look for fingerprints left by the offender or swab any areas where the suspect has touched.
+If you have any evidence, which may be of use to the police then please ring them and tell them immediately.
+Shropshire Police 24 hour telephone number is: 101.

 Authorisation:

 Certain agencies can share de-personalised information without your consent.

 Do you agree to the information being passed to all the agencies involved in the local agency partnership?
 (The local agency partnership includes West Mercia Police, Shropshire Diversity Officer, Citizens Advice Shropshire and Victim Support Shropshire).

 This is requested to help in assessing and countering the levels of hate crime in Shropshire.

+Incident details only Yes No

+Personal details Yes No

+Signature Date

-Incident details only [] Yes □ No □ No Personal details Yes Signature Date Follow-up - for any further interventions related to this incident (for School use - no additional formal reporting required).
-If the behaviour does not stop after initial interventions, this space can be used to record additional steps being taken and outcomes for both victim and perpetrator: Victim:-Perpetrator:-
+Follow-up - for any further interventions related to this incident (for School use - no additional formal reporting required).

+If the behaviour does not stop after initial interventions, this space can be used to record additional steps being taken and outcomes for both victim and perpetrator:

+Victim:Perpetrator:-

-APPENDIX 2 The Legal Framework
+Appendix 2: The Legal Framework